CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 ## Use a Local File

 ZTP only looks one time for a ZTP script on the local file system when the switch boots.
-ZTP searches for an install script that matches an {{<exlink url="http://onie.org" text="ONIE">}}-style waterfall in `/var/lib/cumulus/ztp`, looking for the most specific name first, and ending at the most generic:
+ZTP searches for an install script that matches an {{<exlink url="https://opencomputeproject.github.io/onie/">}}-style waterfall in `/var/lib/cumulus/ztp`, looking for the most specific name first, and ending at the most generic:

 - `'cumulus-ztp-' + architecture + '-' + vendor + '_' + model + '-r' + revision`
 - `'cumulus-ztp-' + architecture + '-' + vendor + '_' + model`